Admissions

 - Candidates must have visual acuity corrected to 20/20 and visual perception with respect to color.
 A color blindness test will be administered during orientation.

-- Candidates must be able to hear various equipment alerts, sounds and signals and background sounds during equipment operations, distinguish phonetic sounds either mechanically or form conversation to perform procedures in low light, and monitor patients via audio monitors during treatment and treatment-planning procedures.
+- Candidates must be able to hear various equipment alerts, sounds and signals and background sounds during equipment operations, distinguish phonetic sounds either mechanically or from conversation to perform procedures in low light and monitor patients via audio monitors during treatment and treatment planning procedures.

 Physical and Motor Skills